Alec-Raymond/Sharded-Replicated-Key-Value-Store/README.md

   needed upon receiving 503 error.
 - Do not retry requests that time out or respond with a non-503 error code
 - Delete replicas that fail to respond to the broadcast

+## Citations

+- [Docker Docs for Go](https://docs.docker.com/language/golang/build-images/) for general assistance constructing the Dockerfile
+- [Echo Docs](https://echo.labstack.com/docs) for the core implementation details and questions related to the Echo HTTP Framework.
+- [Echo Middleware Explanation](https://medium.com/@rayato159/building-a-custom-middleware-in-go-echo-864acdecbe87) to implement custom logging middleware for debugging purposes.
+- [Go Standard Library Docs](https://pkg.go.dev/std) for debugging concurrency issues with channels, waitgroups, and goroutines, syntax help, and discovering essential functions in the standard library.
+- More granular Go References:

+  - Used [this](https://builtin.com/software-engineering-perspectives/golang-enum) article as reference to implement ComparisonResult enum for comparing VectorClocks.
+  - Used [this](https://gobyexample.com/variadic-functions) to implement helper that merges keys of two maps into a slice using variadic functions in Go.
+  - Used [this](https://gobyexample.com/mutexes) to implement locks over vector clock changes.
+  - Used [this](https://www.reddit.com/r/golang/comments/sbjgfp/remove_element_from_a_slice/) to remove elements from slices.
+  - Used [this](https://stackoverflow.com/questions/27234861/correct-way-of-getting-clients-ip-addresses-from-http-request) to identify the IP address of the sending client in order to identify them in our Vector Clock implementation.